jensdietrich/yamf/README.md

 ### Why Yet Another Marking Framework

 1. Nobody needs yet another marking framework.
-But ..
+However ..
 2. Input-output tests are straight-forward and are best done with vanilla unit tests, or even just shell scripts.
 3. It is more challenging to test complex designs in 200-400 level programming courses, where students have to come up with increasingly sophisticated designs,  have choices and there is no canonical correct solution.
 4. Static analysis can help to some extent to enforce constraints such as “is a certain design pattern used ?”, “does a method use code from a whitelisted library ?”, “are methods in a certain class synchronised”, “are components used under a permissive license ?”, “what is the test coverage of a project?” and so on.